Virgil van Dijk injury update: Jordan Pickford horror tackle - Video

 The foul occurred in the box, but no penalty kick was given as the Dutchman was offside before the contact arrived.
 VAR was used to check if Van Dijk was off, and he was.

-No punishment was dished out to Pickford despite his horrendous tackle, as Jurgen Klopp was raging on the sidelines after seeing his defensive leader cut down mercilessly.
+No punishment was dished out to Pickford despite his horrendous tackle, as Jurgen Klopp was raging on the sidelines after seeing his defensive leader cut down mercilessly and Liverpool later complained to the Premier League about VAR not sending off Pickford.
+Liverpool later complained to the Premier League about VAR not sending off Pickford.

 After the game Klopp told the BBC, “It doesn’t look good but we have to wait.”
 He then gave a more detailed update to the club website.

-Note: UPDATE (10/18): Liverpool confirmed that Virgil van Dijk will undergo knee surgery after damaging his ligaments and have not set a date for him to return.
-Reports had earlier stated that he had seen a specialist to assess his options.